Our history

 Better Shelter, IKEA Foundation and UNHCR partner

-As the team worked on prototypes, UNHCR reached out to the IKEA Foundation with the aim of forging a new shelter solution.
+As the team worked on prototypes, UNHCR reached out to the IKEA Foundation intending to forge a new shelter solution.
 The foundation had been following the progress of the shelter project and recognised its potential.
-Seeing an opportunity for collaboration between two distinct entities—a global UN agency with extensive experience in emergency response, UNHCR, and a nimble Swedish design team able to swiftly transforming ideas into prototypes — they organised a meeting, outlined a plan, and kickstarted the partnership.
+Seeing an opportunity for collaboration between two distinct entities—a global UN agency with extensive experience in emergency response, UNHCR, and a nimble Swedish design team able to transform ideas into prototypes swiftly — they organised a meeting, outlined a plan, and kickstarted the partnership.

 2009